 The Pioneers Recruitment Registry is available to all Kansas City area, Frontiers-affiliated researchers.
 We expect all investigators who use the Pioneers registry to inform their research participants about the specific study results, as a way to thank them for particpating in clinical research.

 Until the new Pioneers registry has a critical mass of people enrolled, the Frontiers registry is currently available to investigators from the University of Kansas.
 The numbers on the website main page reflect the number of people in the Frontiers registry system.
-Interested investigators should submit requests to the Data Review Committee (DRC).
-The DRC is comprised of Frontiers-affiliated faculty and staff who review registry requests and oversee the use of the registry database.
-The DRC will work with investigators as needed to ensure requests are appropriate and suitable.
-When the Pioneers registry is available to investigators, this form will be revised to allow investigators to select whether they would like to request names of potential participants from the Frontiers registry, the Pioneers registry, or both.
+Interested investigators should contact Pioneers via email for instructions on how to get started.

 There is a growing recognition that traditional research approaches, while appropriate for many research questions, have failed to solve complex health disparities.
 Health problems exist within the context of people’s lives, and the explanations will likely be found in the messy complexity of real life.
 A community-engaged research approach can enable researchers to conduct research and produce results which may be directly translated to improve human health.